 If you’re looking to keep this low carb/low calorie then I recommend serving this over a bed of cauliflower to soak up all the extra flavour.
 The sauce really takes over the flavour of the cauliflower rice making it a great way to double up on veg!
 Otherwise you can’t go wrong piling this on over a big bed of rice or quinoa.

-If you’ve got time you can also whip up of batch of gluten free flatbread/naan to enjoy as a side.
-I’ve got a couple of recipes to choose from: a chickpea flour flatbread and a cassava flour flatbread (my favourite).
+If you’ve got time you can also whip up of batch of gluten free naan bread to enjoy as a side.
+I’ve got a couple of recipes to choose from: a chickpea flour flatbread, a cassava flour flatbread or my gluten free roti (with millet flour).
 To complete you curry night you also definitely should also check out these onion bhajis for your starter.
 They’re easier to make than you might think and one of my most popular recipes on this site.

 - 2 tbsp (30 ml) coconut oil

 - 1 large white, yellow or red onion, diced

 - 2 tsp ground cumin

 - 1 14 oz can full-fat coconut milk, unsweetened

 - 1 14 oz can chopped or diced tomatoes